alibaba/ChatLearn/README.md

 ---

-ChatLearn is a flexible and efficient training framework for large-scale alignment.
+ChatLearn is a large-scale alignment training framework developed by the Alibaba Cloud PAI platform.

 ![RLHF Flow](docs/images/rlhf.png)